Icehunter/good-console/README.md

 	- `format` - [MomentJS](http://momentjs.com/docs/#/displaying/format/) format string.
 Defaults to 'YYMMDD/HHmmss.SSS'.
 	- `utc` - boolean controlling Moment using [utc mode](http://momentjs.com/docs/#/parsing/utc/) or not.
 Defaults to `true`.
 	- `color` - a boolean specifying whether to output in color.
 Defaults to `true`.
+	- `headers` - a boolean specifying whether to output headers.
+Defaults to `false`.
+	- `query` - a boolean specifying whether to output query string.
+Defaults to `true`.
+	- `request` - a boolean specifying whether to output request payload.
+Defaults to `false`.
+	- `response` - a boolean specifying whether to output response payload.
+Defaults to `false`.

 ## Output Formats